 - feeling a frequent need for bowel movements

 It’s sometimes possible to mistake these symptoms for the symptoms of another condition, such as food poisoning, an upset stomach, or an allergy.
-You should see your doctor if these symptoms persist.
+You should see your doctor if any of these symptoms persist.

 The symptoms may become more severe as the disease progresses.
-These symptoms can include:
+More troublesome symptoms may include: